 The co-location of innovation and wellness services, a recommendation of the Principal’s Commission on Mental Health, will blend academic, recreational and other student life activities, and will emphasize to our students the important relationships that connect mental health, physical well-being, and academic success.

-The Innovation and Wellness Centre is built upon the former physical footprint of the Physical Education Centre (PEC).
+Mitchell Hall is built upon the former physical footprint of the Physical Education Centre (PEC).
 The PEC was always a place where students, staff, and faculty came to together to pursue their extracurricular interests and their health and fitness; the IWC continues this tradition.

 This centre will have a profound and meaningful impact on the entrepreneurial ambitions of Queen’s students, on their overall health and well-being, and on the university’s research prominence.
 The university wishes to thank all the benefactors, as well as the federal and provincial governments, for their investment in Queen’s University students which made this cutting-edge centre a reality.